EQEmu/eqemu-docs-v2/docs/categories/task-system-guide/README.md

 * when a player accepts a task from the task selector window.

-{% hint style="info" %}
+!!! info
       If the assigntask(taskid) function is used to forcibly assign a task to a player, then this sub will also be called with task_id set to taskid if assigntask is successful.
-{% endhint %}

 ### EVENT_TASK_COMPLETE